-Mind-altering (psilocybine containing) mushrooms have been traditionally used in religious healing and curing video
+Mind-altering (psilocybine containing) mushrooms have been traditionally used in religious healing and curing ceremonies by native

 CATTLE AS A POSSIBLE DISPERSAL MECHANISM FOR PSYCHOACTIVE DUNG FUNGI